sandesh300/JP-Morgan-Forage-Virtual-Internship/README.md

 # JPMorgan-Chase-Virtual-Internship
 This repository contains all the submitted patch files of the various tasks assigned by JPMorgan Chase & Co.
 Software Engineering Virtual Internship
 ---
+### J.P.
+Morgan Software Engineering Virtual Experience on Forage

+ * Set up a local dev environment by downloading the necessary files, tools and dependencies.
+ * Fixed broken files in the repository to make web application output correctly.
+ * Used JPMorgan Chase’s open source library called Perspective to generate a live graph that displays a data feed in a clear and visually appealing way for traders to monitor.
+---
 ## I have worked on the following tasks during the internship
 #### 1. Interface with a stock price data feed [Click here to see Task-1](https://github.com/sandesh300/forage-jpmc-swe-task-1)